Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-celery/README.md

 # Objectives
 ## Key metrics
+This program is a long-term solution that consists of multiple stages.
+The following table illustrates the key metrics to be analysed throughout and the rationale behind them.

 # Program Design
 The proposed program provides financial support for households in high-risk areas to voluntarily relocate or to recover after being affected by a catastrophic event.
 Households are encouraged to voluntarily relocate through a buyback scheme which provides financial assistance to encourage residents in vulnerable areas to voluntarily relocate to a lower-risk area, therefore minimising costs from the involuntary scheme.
 Properties bought back will become government-owned and deemed unhabitable after the buyback.